 bowl of strawberry cucumber soup

-This Cold Strawberry Soup is a delicious fruity twist on gazpacho, but made dairy-free using strawberries, cucumbers, coconut cream, lime juice, and vanilla.
+This Cold Strawberry Bisque Soup is a delicious fruity twist on gazpacho, using ingredients like strawberries, cucumbers, coconut cream, lime juice, and vanilla.
 It’s like a strawberry smoothie bowl that you can serve as a snack or a light meal on hot days.
+This is a Carnival Cruise copycat recipe.

 • Total Time: 11 minutes